FILMS

 This is Your Brain on Naked Mole Rats (Popular Science)

-When aspect ratios change, I think up visually compelling, artful ways to make the audience stop their scroll and take notice, like with these vertical science videos made for Instagram Reels for the Wildlife Conservation Society.
+When aspect ratios change, I think up visually compelling, artful ways to make the audience stop their scroll and take notice, like with these vertical videos made for Instagram Reels for the Wildlife Conservation Society.
 And because I design vertical templates, editing is streamlined for quick turnarounds.

 I create sponsored content—your brand, your story, your world seen through any editorial lens—like the “Driving With Scientists” series I made with the multi-talented Jason Drakeford for Popular Science and Continental.
 From pitching concepts with custom decks, to managing client relationships, to actually making the videos, my sponsored work at PopSci brought in over a half million dollars in revenue.

-I make editorial series you don’t find anywhere else, like the Webby Award-nominated “Wild Lives” for Popular Science (animations by the incredible Beth Wexler).
+I make editorial series you don’t see anywhere else, like the Webby Award-nominated “Wild Lives” for Popular Science (animations by the incredible Beth Wexler).
 I mean, if you’re not intrigued by the title “Frasier the Sensuous Lion,” are you even human?

 Frasier the Sensuous Lion (Popular Science) - Webby Nominee